 There is not enough evidence to support the use of any one diagnostic tool over another.
 Do not rely on any autism-specific diagnostic tool alone to diagnose autism.

-Diagnostic tools do not have to be used as part of an Autism assessment but if you do not use one, you should be making use of the DSM-IV, DSM 5 or ICD-10 criteria.
+Diagnostic tools do not have to be used as part of an Autism assessment but if you do not use one, you should be making use of the DSM 5 or ICD-10 criteria.

 Clinicians may need to consider use of other assessment tools that help the interpretation of the specific autism tools and rating scales, such as an assessment of intellectual ability, or an assessment of receptive and expressive language.